GNSSOEM/UM980_RPI_Hat_RtkBase/README.md

 # UM980_RPI_Hat_RtkBase

-### Raspbian compatible RtkBase software for Unicore UM98x, Bynav M2x and Spetentrio Mosaic X5
+### Raspbian compatible RtkBase software for Unicore UM98x, Bynav M2x and Septentrio Mosaic X5

 Based on RtkBase

 ## Easy installation:
-+ Connect your Unicore or Bynav receiver to your raspberry pi/orange pi/....
++ Connect your Unicore, Bynav or Septentrio receiver to your raspberry pi/orange pi/....

 + Open a terminal and: